When I anticipate my first glimpse of heaven, I remember the first time I went snorkeling.

 3. We won't be tempted.

 Once I was asked if we will ever be tempted to turn our backs on Christ.
 The answer is no. What would tempt us?
 Innocence is the absence of something (sin), while righteousness is the presence of something (God's holiness).
-God will never withdraw His holiness from us; therefore, in heaven we cannot sin.
+God will never withdraw His holiness from us; therefore, in

 We'll never forget the ugliness of sin, however.
 Having known death and life, we who experience life will never want to go back to death.
 We'll never be deceived into thinking God is withholding something good from us or that sin is in our best interests.